aplchian/lamrim/three-insight/13-valid-establishment.md

 In this context you should not consider the impairment of being affected by ignorance to be a cause of impairment in this context -- even thought the object apprehended by ignorance does not exist even conventionally, as will be explained below.

+**The argument here is: If a conventionally valid cognition's object is an inherently existent form, then that form must exist inherently, conventionally.
+But Chandrakirti does not say this.
+So, if that from does not exist inherently, conventionally, than you can't say that it is a valid cognition.**

-Candrakirti does not assert that contingent entities have intrinsic character or intrinsic nature even conventionally.
+**Candrakirti does not assert that contingent entities have intrinsic character or intrinsic nature even conventionally.**

 Candrakirti makes it clear here that Madhyamikas do not accept what the Sautantrikas and Vaibashikas advocates ultimately, evenly conventionally.
 They dont believe in partless particles even conventionally.
 While those 2 asser that things like forms and sounds are true, Madhyamikas do accept the mere existance of these conventionally.
 So they dont reject everything.